nubenetes/awesome-kubernetes/docs/caching.md

 - [medium: Scaling Millions of Geospatial Queries per minute using Redis](https://medium.com/groupon-eng/scaling-millions-of-geospatial-queries-per-minute-using-redis-7c05bcf6b4db)
 - [==architecturenotes.co: Redis Explained== 🌟🌟](https://architecturenotes.co/redis/) A deep technical dive into all things Redis.
 Covering various Redis topologies, data persistence and process forking.
 - [faun.pub: Redis High availability with Sentinel on Kubernetes(K8s)](https://faun.pub/redis-high-availability-with-sentinel-on-kubernetes-k8s-a1d67842e0ce) In this tutorial, you will learn how to deploy Redis with Sentinel in Kubernetes.
 You will also test the availability of the setup by simulating a master failure.
+- [medium.com/lightricks-tech-blog: Step by Step Guide: How to create a Dynamic Service Endpoint via K8S API](https://medium.com/lightricks-tech-blog/step-by-step-guide-how-to-create-a-dynamic-service-endpoint-via-k8s-api-1024309cb226) This article explains how to deploy Redis HA in Kubernetes and create a Service that always points to the master Redis.
+It also demonstrates how to interact with Kubernetes API from inside a pod using a script to update the endpoint dynamically.

 ## Nginx High-performance caching